Skip to Content

 Is Benjamin Moore Pale Oak warm or cool-toned?

 Pale Oak is a warm-toned gray paint color.
-It falls on the greige spectrum.
 In rooms with little natural light Pale Oak looks more gray but in rooms with tons of natural light it pulls more off white, or creamy.

 You can get a paint sample from the paint store but when you are done you will be left with a small can of paint you can’t use anywhere else.
 I don’t recommend going this route.